aomaits/algo_practice/README.md

 #### Big O Notation
 As far as time complexity, my solution was `0(n)` because the two functions are independent.
 Thus, the time complexities of their loops don't add up.
 The simple arithmetic at the end has a constant time complexity.

+## Counting Sort 1
+>  Comparison Sorting

+> Quicksort usually has a running time of `n x log(n)`, but is there an algorithm that can sort even faster?
+In general, this is not possible.
+Most sorting algorithms are comparison sorts, i.e. they sort a list just by comparing the elements to one another.
+A comparison sort algorithm cannot beat `n x log(n)` (worst-case) running time, since `n x log(n)` represents the minimum number of comparisons needed to know where to place each element.

+> Alternative Sorting

+> Another sorting method, the counting sort, does not require comparison.
+Instead, you create an integer array whose index range covers the entire range of values in your array to sort.
+Each time a value occurs in the original array, you increment the counter at that index.
+At the end, run through your counting array, printing the value of each non-zero valued index that number of times.

+### Problem Solving
+### What I Learned
+### How to Improve This Code